AdobeDocs/media-analytics.pt-BR/help/sdk-implement/player-state-tracking/implementation-and-reporting.md

 }
 ```

-O estado do player termina
+Encerramento do estado do player

 ```
 // StateEnd (ex: Mute is switched off)